 One in four people in the UK will experience a mental health problem in any given year.
 Despite this, mental health services in the UK are overstretched, have long waiting times and, in some regions, lack specialist services.
-Despite government pledges to dedicate record levels of funding to mental health services, 57% of Clinical Commissioning Groups plan to slash their budgets in 2018 for the third year running.

 Public spending is focused almost entirely on coping with crisis, with only a significant investment in prevention.
 Although more people are now accessing treatment, around a third of all people with a mental health problem have sought no professional help at all.